exastencil/porous/README.md

 Porous is still pre-alpha and so is not ready for usage yet, but the general idea is that you would define your application's entities, pages, components and events in Ruby scripts structured in a specific way.
 Then you would simply run `porous` while pointing it to that folder and it will spin up a Rack-compatible web server for you to use.

-To start a new Porous project simply `gem install porous` using whichever Ruby environment you want to use (Ruby 3.0 minimum).
+To start a new Porous project simply `gem install porous` using whichever Ruby environment you want to use (Ruby 3.0+).
 Then change to that directory and run:

     $ porous server

-By default Porous will run at `loclahost:9292`.
+By default Porous will run at `localhost:9292`.
 Now you can edit `pages/home.rb` or add more pages.
 Files you modify will be hot-reloaded so you can simply open the page in your browser and edit the file.
 Hot-reloading will be improved once WebSockets support is implemented.

 ### Running examples